Photonsters/anycubic-photon-docs/known-issues/photon-known-issues.md

  - UNCONFIRMED FIX - Suggest contact Anycubic with evidence of issue first. check all cables are tight, Update Firmware.
  - Check cables are secure and not loose during shipping.

+  ### Photon slicer does not display STL
+  - Update display driver.

 ## Error codes
 #### M_11820